 Is it easy to distribute and cost effective?

 The space above the fold on a website is where crucial information is often placed, including an email opt-in box.
 Highlight your opt-in box by including a call-to-action (CTA) which your target audience will find irresistible.

 Popular author and entrepreneur Tim Ferriss' blog The Four Hour Workweek offers visitors the first 50 pages of his NYT bestseller The 4-Hour Workweek for free in exchange for their email address.
 The process is simple and painless for visitors.

 A pop-up which collects email addresses

 Nobody on the internet really likes popups.
 Unless you're a website owner who wants to build an email list.
-Then, you might LOVE popups.
-Some easy solutions include SumoMe, AddThis, and Wisepops.
+Then, you might love popups.
+Mailchimp offers popups that can be embedded into your website.
+Other easy solutions include SumoMe, AddThis, and Wisepops.